Skip to main content

 Summary

-The Hay-Davies transposition model separates sky diffuse irradiance into two components: a circumsolar component concentrated around the solar disk and an isotropic background component distributed uniformly across the sky dome.
-The model uses an anisotropy index based on atmospheric transmittance to weight the circumsolar fraction.
-This simple yet effective approach provides a balance between computational efficiency and physical accuracy.
+The Hay-Davies transposition model separates sky diffuse irradiance into two components: a component concentrated around the solar disk and an background component distributed uniformly across the sky dome.
+The model uses an based on atmospheric transmittance to weight the circumsolar fraction, derived from the ratio of to extraterrestrial DNI.
+Unlike the Perez model, Hay-Davies does not include a horizon brightening component.

 Inputs